-A dust bag is provided for use on this miter saw.
-It fits over the dust guide on the upper blade guard.
-To install it, squeeze the two metal clips to open the mouth of the bag and slide it on the dust guide.
+A dust bag is provided for use on the miter saw.
+It fits over the exhaust port on the upper blade guard.
+To install it, remove dust guide from exhaust port.
+Then, squeeze the two metal clips to open the mouth of the bag and slide it on the exhaust port.
 Release the clips.
-The metal ring in the bag should lock in between the grooves on the dust guide.
+The metal ring in the bag should lock in between the grooves on the exhaust port.
 To remove the dust bag for emptying, simply reverse the above procedure.